Mr. Malcolm Davidson reports

 About Speakeasy Cannabis Club Ltd.

 Speakeasy holds a cultivation, processing and sales licence issued by Health Canada under the Cannabis Act.
-Speakeasy owns 290 acres of land in Rock Creek, B.C., and leverages three generations of farming experience in British Columbia, as well as its favourable location to grow and process high-quality cannabis products at low cost.
-Speakeasy cultivates small-batch, high-quality craft cannabis in its 10,000-square-foot indoor facility and its licensed 60-acre outdoor field.
+Speakeasy owns 290 acres of land in Rock Creek, B.C., and leverages five generations of farming experience in B.C., as well as its favourable location to grow and process high-quality cannabis products at low cost.
+Speakeasy cultivates small-batch, high-quality, craft cannabis at scale in its 63,200-square-foot indoor cannabis complex and has completed its harvest of its 60-acre outdoor field.
+Total yearly production of cannabis flower and biomass is projected to be in excess of 70,000 kilograms per year once in full production.

 We seek Safe Harbor.